-The Master of Science in Yoga Therapy is designed to be completed on campus in two years of concentrated study.
-The schedule is designed to accommodate working professionals and includes 15 weekends per year, typically scheduled Friday evenings and all day Saturdays and Sundays.
-The format may vary during the clinical phase.
+The Master of Science in Yoga Therapy is a hybrid program with significant on-campus learning, and is designed to be completed on campus in two years of concentrated study.
+The schedule is designed to accommodate working professionals and includes 9 weekends per year.
+First year weekends run Friday noon to nine pm and 9am to 6pm Saturdays and Sundays.
+Second year weekends (which include supervised clinical practicum) run Thursday noon to 9pm and Friday, Saturday and Sunday from 9am to 6pm.